u-Kuro/Kanshi.Anime-Recommendation/README.md

 ## Starting Up
   Installation
-  1. Install the Kanshi. application ([Kanshi..apk](https://github.com/u-Kuro/Kanshi.Anime-Recommendation/raw/main/Kanshi..apk)) in an Android mobile.
+  1. Install the [Kanshi.
+Application](https://github.com/u-Kuro/Kanshi.Anime-Recommendation/raw/main/Kanshi..apk) in an Android mobile.
   2. Run the app and Enter a username of an Exsting anilist account (A properly rated list is highly recommended).
 If you don't have one, you can easily Create an account in their website ([Anilist](https://anilist.co/home)) or Export your List from MAL (MyAnimeList) if you have one ([MAL export](https://myanimelist.net/panel.php?go=export)) then Import the XML file in the Anilist settings ([Anilist Import](https://anilist.co/settings/import)).

   Additional Features